- We are your average ordinary, SUPERHUMAN

 - "I Fell Asleep on My Arm!" is a nu-metal parody about a teenager freaking out after he falls asleep in class and his arm goes numb.

-- "Food Fight on the Moon!" is a song about Exactly What It Says on the Tin.
+- "Food Fight on the Moon!" is a song about some bored astronauts having a Food Fight on the Moon.

 - Musical Assassin:

 - Former member the Baron von Tito, the mysterious drumming mercenary.